monsoonmaelstrom/book2/book2.md

 “Fine.”

 I sit down on the bed next to Hazel’s limp body.
 We’re all crammed into a tiny three room flat Davy found, borrowed, or stole, and Hazel’s occupying the only bed.
 I’ve never seen her like this, and it terrifies me.
-There was that time in Ponchar after she restored my memory where she was asleep for three days, but that was different.
+There was that time in Ponchar, after she restored my memory, where she was asleep for three days, but that was different.
 I was also asleep for two of the three of those days, but more importantly she *looked* like she was asleep then.

 Even in the pass when Davy tied her to her horse, then tied me to mine, and she was out for days, she didn’t look this bad.
 But she could have stopped that any time she wanted.
 I don’t think she can stop whatever this is.

 Right now, she looks like she’s dying.
-Her complexion is sallow and she has dark circles under eyes.
+Her complexion is sallow and she has dark circles under her eyes.
 She’s barely breathing.
-I continue having to check she’s alive, which merely serves to illustrate how irrational I’m being, since if I’m alive she must be too.
+I continue to check that she’s alive, which merely serves to illustrate how irrational I’m being.
+If I’m alive, she must be too.
 I don’t need to check, but I keep doing it.

 I wrap my palm around hers.
 It engulfs her entire hand.
 Her skin feels cold, and every time I touch her, I worry it’s going to be the last time.
 It’s hard to breathe around that thought.
 It feels like my chest is being squeezed from the inside out.

 She’s getting thinner too.
 I can see the bones in her wrist sharply through her skin.
 She never completely regained all the weight she lost in the pass.
 I’m so worried I feel paralyzed.

-“Liam, relax,” Alex says from a chair he’s pulled up to the other side of the bed.
+“Liam, relax,” Alex comments from a chair he’s pulled up to the other side of the bed.
 “I meant it earlier when I said you should try breathing.
 If you can’t keep your own shit together, you’re not going to be able to help her.”

-“I know,” I say softly.
+“I know,” I answer quietly.
 “I just don’t know how.”

 “Stop thinking.
 That’s the trick to getting through the really bad stuff.
 You have to be able to *stop*.
 There was no before.
 There will be no after.
 There’s only now.
 Only the world as it is.
 When there’s nothing else to compare it to, it can’t be anything except for what it is, and what it is, is *fine*.
 Right here, right now, she’s fine. *Everything* is *fine*.”